vaadin/addon-template/README.md

 To run Integration Tests, execute `mvn verify -Pit,production`.

+Tests run by default in `headless` mode, to avoid browser windows to be opened for every test.
+This behaviour is always disabled when running the tests in debug mode in the IDE or when running maven with the `-Dmaven.failsafe.debug` sytem property.
+On normal execution, headless mode can be deactivated using the `-Dtest.headless=false` system property.

 ## Publishing to Vaadin Directory

 You should change the `organization.name` property in `pom.xml` to your own name/organization.